4.3 C

 In the classroom, AI can serve as an enhancement tool to assist teachers rather than replace them.
 AI has the computation power to process large amounts of data and discover patterns that humans cannot easily detect.
 It allows AI to customize education and provide adaptive learning experiences.
 The technology can assess a student’s strengths and weaknesses and create personalized learning plans while allowing teachers more time for creative, interpersonal interventions.

 For example, companies have developed AI reading companions that analyze written texts and ask students comprehension questions.
 Machine learning algorithms can determine the types of mistakes students make and where they are struggling so teachers can tailor their instruction appropriately.
 While the AI handles rote tasks like grading and providing basic feedback, teachers have more capacity for lesson planning and one-on-one mentoring.
+Additionally, AI grading tools for teachers can handle rote tasks like grading and providing basic feedback, freeing teachers to focus more on lesson planning and one-on-one mentoring.

 Automated Essay Scoring Controversy